fluencelabs/nox/bench/vm/results/README.md

 This means that "compilers" results are potentially ballpark at best.
 Ideally, there should be another test focused on "compilers" only, and we would be grateful if someone from community helped with that :)

-Raw results can be found [here](https://github.com/fluencelabs/fluence/tree/master/bench/vm/results), and the Jupyter notebook used to generate plots – [here](https://github.com/fluencelabs/fluence/blob/master/bench/vm/results/result_analysis.ipynb).
+Raw results can be found [here](https://github.com/fluencelabs/fluence/tree/master/bench/vm/results), and the Jupyter notebook used to generate plots (with some additional analysis) – [here](https://github.com/fluencelabs/fluence/blob/master/bench/vm/results/result_analysis.ipynb).